MadinaB/SpeechRecognizingAutoScroll/README.md

 Just say:

-'Up' - to scroll up.
+'Scroll Up' - to scroll up;
-'Down' - to scroll down;
+'Scroll Down' - to scroll down;
-'Fast' and 'Slow' - to adjust speed of scrolling;
+'Be Fast' and 'Be Slow' - to adjust speed of scrolling;
 'Stop' - to stop scrolling;